Wunkolo/qAverageColor/README.md

 Each of these unpacks and sums are pretty independent of each other can be parallelized with some SIMD trickery to do these unpacks and sums in chunks of 4, 8, even **16** pixels at once in parallel.

-There is no dedicated instruction for a horizontal sum of 8-bit elements within a vector register in any of the [x86 SIMD variations](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions#Later_versions) but the closest tautology is an instruction that gets the **S**um of **A**bsolute **D**ifferences of 8-bit elements within 64-bit lanes, and then horizontally adds these 8-bit differences into the lower 16-bits of the 64-bit lane.
+There is no dedicated instruction for a horizontal sum of 8-bit elements within a vector register in any of the [x86 SIMD variations](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions#Later_versions).
+The closest tautology is an instruction that gets the **S**um of **A**bsolute **D**ifferences of **8**-bit elements within 64-bit lanes, and then horizontally adds these 8-bit differences into the lower 16-bits of the 64-bit lane.
 This is basically computing the [manhatten distance](https://en.wikipedia.org/wiki/Taxicab_geometry) between two vectors of eight 8-bit elements.
 ```
 AD(A,B) = ABS(A - B) # Absolute difference